Graduate Certificate in Correctional Nursing - CL69

 Developed in consultation with industry, this course is highly contextual and will provide you with up-to-date knowledge and skills to work in correctional settings.
 Plus, benefit from the ultimate flexibility to study entirely online via our Be Different platform where you set your own pace to fit study around your life.

 Take advantage of the Government's Job Ready subsidies and receive a substantial discount on full fees in the Graduate Certificate in Correctional Nursing.
-If you are eligible for a Commonwealth Supported Place and study this course in 2022, your total student contribution is $1992.
+If you are eligible for a Commonwealth Supported Place you can take advantage of fee savings of up to 70%.
+Refer to the Course Fees section below for more details.

 |Core Units||4||Major Units||None|